BergTheKnife/BUYS/replit.md

 - **Session-based authentication** with secure cookie configuration
 - **Password hashing** using bcrypt for secure credential storage
+- **Email verification system** with secure token-based verification for all new registrations
+- **SMTP integration** using nodemailer for email delivery with configurable SMTP settings
+- **Account activation control** preventing unverified users from accessing the system
 - **Protected routes** with middleware validation on both client and server
 - **User context management** for maintaining authentication state across the application